sybert1ger/frc-programming/courses/CSE1240/1-Robotics/1-ProgrammingInRobotics.md

 `IterativeRobot` is a class definition that contains "periodic" functions - they are looped during their respective game mode every 20ms. `teleopPeriodic()` does that exactly.

-Joysticks is an object that gathers input from the Driverstation software - basically, it asks the laptop that is connected (through wifi) to the robot about the joysticks that are attached to it.
+Joystick is an object that gathers input from the Driverstation software - basically, it asks the laptop that is connected (through wifi) to the robot about the joysticks that are attached to it.

 RobotDrive is an object that controls 2 or 4 [PWM](http://en.wikipedia.org/wiki/Pulse-width_modulation) outputs that should go to speed controllers that control drive motors.